-This wallet-friendly California road trip from fabulous San Francisco to the sunny slopes of Lake Tahoe’s mountain resorts delivers twice the vacation bang for your buck.
+Our San Francisco Tahoe Weekend is a brief, wallet-friendly California road trip.
+Drive from fabulous San Francisco to the sunny slopes of Lake Tahoe’s mountain resorts to get twice the vacation bang for your buck.

 As luck would have it, my daughter Eve lost her a high-tech job in Seattle just as the snow began gracing the slopes around Lake Tahoe, California.
 What better place to search — not too hard– for a new meal ticket?